 A commitment to all things modern is what truly distinguishes Singapore from other leading charter destinations

 The first and only of its kind, Singapore's ArtScience Museum features both permanent and touring exhibitions.
 Located on the Marina Bay waterfront, the museum's lotus flower structure demands almost as much attention as the work hosted inside.

 Designed by the internationally regarded architect Moshe Safdie, the building is more commonly referred to as ’the welcoming hand of Singapore’ and is every part a modern landmark.
-Established less than five years ago, the curators of ArtScience have ensured that only the very best of the art world is brought to its twenty galleries.
+The curators of ArtScience have ensured that only the very best of the art world is brought to its twenty galleries.